Buying Analytics Platform

 Define the scope first

-Pick the layer you are buying.
-Buying a BI tool when you need product analytics wastes a year and a budget.
+- Pick the layer first.
+Named-need scope per buyer.
+Buying a BI tool when the team needs product analytics wastes a year and a budget; clarify the actual question first.

 Warehouse selection

-Snowflake, BigQuery, Databricks dominate.
-All three are fine for most workloads.
+- Three dominant options.
+Snowflake, BigQuery, Databricks per vendor.
+All three are fine for most workloads; the differentiator is fit, not raw capability.

 BI tool selection

-Modern stack: dbt models the data, Looker or a competitor exposes it.
-Don't skip dbt; ungoverned BI is a mess at scale.
+- Modern stack plus AI BI caveat. dbt models the data, the BI tool exposes it.
+Do not skip dbt; ungoverned BI is a mess at scale.
+Vet AI-BI natural-language-query claims with proof; most still hallucinate joins.

 Product analytics